 Kerala Coronavirus patient shifted to Thrissur Medical College

-Health authorities in Kerala on Friday shifted a female student, who has been tested positive for the Novel Coronavirus, from the the general hospital to the Government Medical College here, official sources said.
+Health authorities in Kerala on Friday shifted a woman student, who tested positive for novel Coronavirus, from the general hospital to the Government Medical College here, official sources said.
 The medical college student from Wuhan University was shifted to an isolation ward set up in the Medical College Hospital in the early hours on Friday, they said.

 The medical college here has been upgraded with a special isolation ward with facilities to treat at least 24 patients at a time.
 At least 1,053 people are under observation in the state as the Left Democratic Front government scrambled to tackle the emergency.

-The Union Health Ministry had reported to the state government on Thursday that the patient has tested positive for the Novel Coronavirus..
+The Union Health Ministry had reported to the state government on Thursday that the patient has tested positive for the novel Coronavirus.
+The death toll in China's novel Coronavirus outbreak has climbed to 213 with the number of confirmed cases totalling to 9,692, China's national authorities announced on Friday.

+About 20 countries have reported confirmed cases of the virus in travellers coming from China..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)